technology-toolbox/website/content/services/application-lifecycle-management.md

 management.

-Once you are ready for a production deployment, we can help you migrate a real project in order to verify the solution and document the governance of your TFS deployment going forward.
+Once you are ready for a production deployment, we can help you migrate a real project in order to verify the solution and document the governance of your Azure DevOps instance going forward.

 ## Workshops

-If you already have TFS installed, Technology Toolbox can deliver a variety of workshops to increase your knowledge of specific ALM techniques.
+If you already have Azure DevOps configured, Technology Toolbox can deliver a variety of workshops to increase your knowledge of specific ALM techniques.
 For example, your team may be looking for ways to work more effectively in parallel on multiple versions of your solution (in other words, creating new features and enhancements for vNext while also implementing hotfixes for the current release).
 We provide focused two-day workshops that cover this scenario and many others.